MrFlantastic/FWB-Hackathon/README.md

 ### The Greenroom
 At the end of the event, token holders will have access to a 30-minute "Greenroom" extended Q&A session with the speaker.
-This gives token
+This gives token holders another chance to have an intimate discussion with the host, thank them for their time, and make plans for the future of their DAO.

 ### The Future